Beach Resort Tioman Island

 All wooden fixtures are handmade by the resort's own craftsmen on the island.
 The fusion of styles, marrying fabric used in the ornamentation and upholstery of furniture, imparts and air of soft, island-chic living.

-From 1 September 2017, all foreign passport holders will be subjected to a mandatory Tourism Tax of RM 10.00 per room per night.
+All foreign passport holders are subjected to a mandatory Tourism Tax of RM 10.00 per room per night.
 This amount will be collected upon checkout by the hotel, on behalf of the Federal Government.
 Malaysian Nationals and Permanent Residents are exempted from this tax.